List of Sharpe series characters: Patrick Harper

-Harper's growing respect – eventually deep and lasting friendship – for Sharpe and his promotion to sergeant finally provide Harper with a stability that allow him to flourish in the army.
-He transfers with Sharpe to the South Essex Regiment (Sharpe's Eagle) and serves throughout the Peninsular War with great courage, a ferocious and adept soldier and natural leader of infantry.
+Harper's friendship with Sharpe and his promotion to sergeant led him to transfer with Sharpe to the South Essex Regiment (Sharpe's Eagle) and serve throughout the Peninsular War.

 Among the exploits he shares with Sharpe, Harper is credited with the capture of a French Imperial Eagle at the Battle of Talavera in 1809 and storming of one of the breaches at Badajoz in 1812 (Sharpe's Company).

 He is discharged from the army in 1814, but is present at the Battle of Waterloo as a civilian (Sharpe's Waterloo).

 He enjoys a successful second career in Dublin as a horse dealer (many of which are stolen) and owner of a public house.

 Despite his ferocity in battle, where he seems to embody the berserker energy of legendary Irish heroes such as Cú Chulainn, Harper is a kind and gentle man, with a passion for birdwatching.
 His weapon of choice is a Nock gun, given to him by Sharpe as a "Christmas present" (Sharpe's Gold).

 Harper is flogged during the siege of Badajoz as a result of the machinations of Sharpe's enemy Obadiah Hakeswill.

 Harper protects Isabella, a young Spanish girl, through the horrific hours of rape and looting that follow the capture of Badajoz.
 They subsequently marry and settle in Dublin, where they raise many children.

 (In the television adaptations Harper's wife is called Ramona and their meeting during the sack of Badajoz is not depicted.)

 Harper speaks fluent Irish, his native tongue, in addition to English.

 Five years after Waterloo in Sharpe's Devil he had grown very fat.
 Ironically, as Harper was not wounded throughout the Peninsular War, he is wounded for the first time in Chile while there with Sharpe attempting to locate Blas Vivar, the Spaniard who rescued them in Sharpe's Rifles.

 Harper is played by Daragh O'Malley in the Sharpe TV series.